-The Medicare-Medicaid Coordination Office at the Centers for Medicare & Medicaid Services (CMS) periodically releases updates to enrollment data for dual-eligible Medicare and Medicaid beneficiaries; the most recent update reflects the period from December 2007 through September 2016.
+The Medicare-Medicaid Coordination Office at the Centers for Medicare & Medicaid Services (CMS) periodically releases updates to enrollment data for dual-eligible Medicare and Medicaid beneficiaries; the most recent update reflects the period from December 2007 through December 2019.
 The visualization below enables you to view enrollment in each dual-eligible (Medicaid and Medicare Savings Programs) program at the state and county level.
 To view national data, select (All) for State and (All) for County.
 To see state-level data, select your State and choose (All) for County.
 County-level data can be viewed by selecting your state and then your county from the list.
+Toggle between the tabs at the top of the visualization to get specific enrollment numbers by program.

 Glossary (via CMS)*